Learning Visual Representations via Language-Guided Sampling: Method

 \section{Method}

 The goal of this work is to learn visual representations that can generalize to other datasets.
-We extend visual contrastive learning beyond hand-crafted augmentations and visually-sampled clusters to learn from conceptually similar images.
+We extend image-only contrastive learning beyond hand-crafted augmentations and visually-sampled clusters to learn from conceptually similar images.
 Through learning to associate images that depict the same \textit{visual concept}, models can learn visual invariances that more closely capture human semantics.
-To achieve this, we propose sampling images that have similar captions using a pre-trained sentence encoder~\cite{reimers2019sbert}.
-This work does not propose a new model or loss, but rather a novel way of sampling image views that is applicable to a variety of approaches and losses.
+To achieve this, we propose sampling image pairs that have similar captions using a pre-trained sentence encoder~\cite{reimers2019sbert} and using them for contrastive learning.
+This work does not propose a new model or loss but rather a novel way of sampling image views that is applicable to a variety of approaches and losses for learning visual representations.